-&lt;sup>118 Fleenor (2003).
+119 Fleenor (2003).

-Ibid.
+120 Ibid.

-&lt;sup>120 Guindon, Burkhalter & Brown, (2017).
+121 Guindon, Burkhalter & Brown, (2017).

 seeing is a frightening growth in criminal activity.
 We are seeing a breakdown in respect for Canadian law.
 Canadian society is the victim."
+122

 In 1994, the federal government, unable to obstruct the black-market trade, resolved to reduce tobacco excise taxes to weaken incentives to smuggle and distribute contraband cigarettes.
 Provincial governments followed suit, with federal and provincial taxes in Ontario for example reduced by \$1.92 CAD per pack.
 By the late nineties, the contraband market receded substantially, with illicit tobacco falling to approximately 10% of the total market.
-122
+123